-- Name: parameter name.
-See section 4.4.2 for details. - Description: text description of the parameter functionality - Type: list of the available parameter types, BOOLEAN, FLOAT, INTEGER, STRING, TIME, FOLDER and FILE. - Structured Type: list of the available structured parameter types, NONE, ARRAY and MATRIX. - Dimensions: the default dimensions are 2D but if ARRAY structured type is selected, the user can choose to have a 3D parameter, adding new layers as the third dimension. - Size Settings (when any field of this area is changed the matrix view is automatically updated): - Columns and Rows are integer fields specifying the number of each parameter dimension (when a 3D parameter is chosen, there is also a Layers field see Figure 11 (b)). - Column Pos and Row Pos are integer fields specifying the parameter dimension where the new columns/rows shall be inserted (when a 3D parameter is chosen, there is also a Layer Pos field see Figure 11 (b)). - Min/Max: DOUBLE, INTEGER or TIME values specifying the maximum and minimum values allowed for this parameter.
-Only available for FLOAT, INTEGER and TIME types. - Value: string representation of the parameter values.
+- Name: parameter name, in full or just the short name.
+See section 4.4.2 for details. - Description: optional, free text description of the parameter functionality - Type: list of the available parameter types, as defined by [AD 3]. - Structured Type: list of the available structured parameter types, as defined by [AD 3]. - Dimensions: the default dimensions are 2D, but if the ARRAY structured type is selected, the user can choose to have a 3D parameter, adding new layers as the third dimension. - Size Settings (when any field of this area is changed the matrix view is automatically updated): - Columns and Rows are integer fields specifying the number of each parameter dimension (when a 3D parameter is chosen, there is also a Layers field see Figure 12 (b)). - Column Pos and Row Pos are integer fields specifying the parameter dimension where the new columns/rows shall be inserted (when a 3D parameter is chosen, there is also a Layer Pos field see Figure 12 (b)). - Min/Max: optional maximum and minimum values allowed for this parameter.
+Only available for FLOAT, INTEGER and TIME types. - Value: string representation of the parameter values, in the same format used in the main table.